friends-of-forkcms/fork-cms-module-commerce/README.md

   * Special prices (sale prices)
   * Added a article number
   * Added VAT options
+  * Add product specifications on the flow.
+The user gets the option to create or select one while adding or editing a product

 We also removed some components:
 * The media manager has been removed in favour of the default Fork media manager